drupalprojects/contemplate/README.txt

 When adding or removing template files, you will need to visit the Content Templates admin page to refresh the template list cache.
 You do not need to do this again when making changes to the content of the templates.

+Configuring your content templates

+- Enable the Content Template module in admin/modules
+- Visit structure/types/templates and use the 'edit template' link to start editing your template for which ever content type you require.
+- Make sure 'Affect body output' checkbox is clicked and then you can begin to edit your template.
+- Press 'Save'